Kenya High School: Africanisation

 A breakthrough was made in 1961 when the school (until then an exclusive European preserve) admitted two ethnic African and two ethnic Indian girls.
-The first ethnic African girls were Ann Wachira (née Mithamo) and Dr. Eunice Githinji (née Wagga), who were both Science students.
+The first ethnic African girls were Ann Wachira (née Mithamo) and Dr. Irene Eunice Gathinji (née Wagga), who were both Science students.
 Eunice joined Boma from Alliance Girls High School (AGHS) for her A-levels (Form 5 and Form 6), since AGHS at that time did not have sufficient lab provisions.
 Segregation was declared illegal on 1 June 1963, and the Kenyanisation of schools began in earnest after 1965 when the government set out nine objectives for education in Kenya.
 These included fostering a sense of nationhood and promoting national unity and serving all Kenyans without discrimination.
 This time also saw the admission of 120 ethnic African and 100 ethnic Indian girls.
 History was also made that year when the school selected the first ethnic African Deputy Headgirl, Hon.
 Ruth Waruhiu (née Githu).

 It was during this Kenyanisation phase, with Miss A. A. Levers' as Principal (tenure: 1963 – 1967), that Dr. Pamela Ogot Kola joined the faculty on 1 May 1965 as the first ethnic African teacher, teaching English literature.
 Hon.
 Winifred Nyiva Mwendwa, who taught Domestic Science, was also employed at around this time.

 Miss V. M. Barnes became Principal during a period of transition (serving 1968–1976).
 In 1974 the school was officially taken over by the government and it began to admit more African pupils and teachers.

 The first ethnic African Headmistress, Rose Kariuki, served from January to July 1977, then handed over to Margaret Wanjohi.
 Wanjohi went on to lead the school until 1999, when she moved as Director of Starehe Girls' Centre, having been the longest-serving Principal at The Kenya High School.
 It was during Wanjohi's tenure that she was also promoted as the first female Principal of a Kenyan institution.
 Following the establishment of three Secondary School Principals’ grades in the 2018 Career Progression Guidelines by the Teachers Service Commission (TSC), the school's first headteacher to acquire the title of Chief Principal was Flora Mulatya (2016-2022).